eLmre/global.js/README.md

 # global.js
-An example of structure .js components and a set of most common used assistants.
+An example of structure for JS components and a set of most common used helpers for them.